apache/arrow/format/Layout.md

 null.
 Additionally, a child array may have a non-null slot even if the the types array indicates that a slot contains a different type at the index.

+## Dictionary encoding

+When a field is dictionary encoded, the values are represented by an array of Int32 representing the index of the value in the dictionary.
+The Dictionary is received as a DIctionaryBacth whose id is referenced byt the dictionary field in the Field.
+The dictionary has the same layout as the type of the field would dictate.
+Each entry in the dictionary can be accessed by its indexed in the DictionaryBatch.

 ## References

 Apache Drill Documentation - [Value Vectors][6]